CircuitChaos/qmx-contest/README.md

 Non-exhaustive list of features:

-* Control VFO frequency from keyboard in 10 Hz and 1 kHz increments
+* Control VFO frequency from keyboard in 10 Hz and 250 Hz increments
 * Control RF gain from keyboard
 * Send preset and entered texts at given WPM
 * Track contest exchanges (QSO numbers sent)